-Proposals must be received no later than 2:00 PM prevailing Alaska Time on 10/21/19.
-Faxed proposals are acceptable but not encouraged.
-Oral proposals are not acceptable.
+Proposals must be received no later than 2:00 P.M. prevailing Alaska Time on September 10, 2020.
+Late proposals or amendments will be disqualified and not opened or accepted for evaluation.

 SEC.
 1.04 QUALIFICATIONS AND PRIOR EXPERIENCE

 In order for a contractor to be considered responsive contractors must meet these minimum qualifications and prior experience requirements: